 ‘Normal science’, according to Thomas Kuhn, refers to a generally accepted but not necessarily correct understanding of science.
 For example, the scientific community (i.e., ‘normal science’) once believed that the earth was the center of the universe.
 New evidence and courageous scientists repeatedly challenged this assumption, and eventually the heliocentric model became ‘normal science’.

-I dare say that we have been stuck in an outdated paradigm of food and health for the duration of my 60-year career in nutrition.
+I dare say that we have been stuck in an outdated paradigm of food and health for the duration of my 67-year career in nutrition research and food and health policy.
 Our continuing uncertainty of knowing how to consume safe, health-promoting food on a daily basis raises questions about the scientific integrity guiding our decisions.

 Why do most researchers in ‘normal science’, for example, ignore the benefits of a whole food, plant-based (WFPB) diet on human health?
 And why do the same ‘normal science’ researchers assume the safety of genetically modified (GM) foods?
 Two seemingly separate ideas sharing the same stage.
 Although we could think of several answers to these questions, one stands out: A disturbing number of research institutions who maintain a position of objective science shape their agendas according to the demands of the market rather than the pursuits of science and health for the good of planetary, ecological and human health.
 In doing so, these institutions and their backers are assuming that genes, the first source of biological events, alone determine outcomes.
 This presumption of genetic supremacy compromises both of these issues: the WFPB diet and GM foods.